-- Any expenses incurred during a period in which you or your dependents are not eligible for benefits under the Retiree Basic Medical Coverage Plan. - Any expenses incurred by a dependent who does not meet the Retiree Basic Medical Coverage Plan's definition of dependent. - Services or supplies that are not medically necessary or that exceed the usual and customary charge. - Personal items received while confined to a hospital. - Services or supplies while you are not under a doctor's care, or you are under the care of a person who does not meet the Retiree Basic Medical Coverage Plan's definition of doctor or physician. - Services or supplies that are not recommended or approved by your doctor. - Services for conditions other than ones specifically identified as being covered under the Plan - Any and all dental services. - Any vision services not listed in the Schedule of Benefits page 36, including orthoptic therapy. - Any expenses relating to appetite control, food addictions, eating disorders, weight reduction or obesity except for documented cases of bulimia or anorexia that meet standard diagnostic criteria as determined by the Fund Office and their medical consultants. - Nutritional counseling. - Gastric stapling, gastroplasty or any other surgeries related to weight reduction or obesity. - Hair removal or hair implants. - Home health aid. - Infertility expenses, including, but not limited to: - Expenses relating to the diagnosis of infertility and attempts to cause pregnancy, such as artificial insemination or in vitro fertilization, - Any medical expenses related to the services of a surrogate mother or harvesting of or storage of eggs or semen, and
+- Any expenses incurred during a period in which you or your dependents are not eligible for benefits under the Retiree Basic Medical Coverage Plan. - Any expenses incurred by a dependent who does not meet the Retiree Basic Medical Coverage Plan's definition of dependent. - Services or supplies that are not medically necessary or that exceed the usual and customary charge. - Personal items received while confined to a hospital. - Services or supplies while you are not under a doctor's care, or you are under the care of a person who does not meet the Retiree Basic Medical Coverage Plan's definition of doctor or physician. - Services or supplies that are not recommended or approved by your doctor. - Services for conditions other than ones specifically identified as being covered under the Plan. - Any and all dental services. - All vision services such as eye exams, lenses, contact lenses and frames. - Any expenses relating to appetite control, food addictions, eating disorders, weight reduction or obesity except for documented cases of bulimia or anorexia that meet standard diagnostic criteria as determined by the Fund Office and their medical consultants. - Nutritional counseling. - Gastric stapling, gastroplasty or any other surgeries related to weight reduction or obesity. - Hair removal or hair implants. - Home health aid. - Infertility expenses, including, but not limited to: - Expenses relating to the diagnosis of infertility and attempts to cause pregnancy, such as artificial insemination or in vitro fertilization, - Any medical expenses related to the services of a surrogate mother or harvesting of or storage of eggs or semen, and